 From the centre menu, double-click Server Certificates in the Security section.

-Now your SSL certificate is installed, you MUST restart IIS to complete the operation.
+You’ll now need to restart IIS to complete the operation.